Jaguar XE: Engines

 The XE was the first application of Jaguar Land Rover's new 2.0 L turbocharged Ingenium four-cylinder engine.
 The Ingenium technology licenses the Multiair/UniAir electrohydraulic variable valve lift system from Schaeffler Group, which Schaeffler in turn licensed from Fiat Chrysler Automobiles in 2001.
-The system, developed by Fiat Powertrain Technologies, is a hydraulically-actuated variable valve lift (VVL) technology enabling "cylinder by cylinder, stroke by stroke" control of intake air directly via a gasoline engine's inlet valves.
+The system, developed by Fiat Powertrain Technologies, is a hydraulically actuated variable valve lift (VVL) technology enabling "cylinder by cylinder, stroke by stroke" control of intake air directly via an internal combustion engine's inlet valves.

 The four-cylinder is available in both petrol and diesel variants, in a range of different power outputs.
 The 163 PS diesel significantly reduced consumption and carbon emission figures, and is capable of fuel consumption less than 68.9 mpgimp and producing CO2 emissions of only 99 g/km.
 The cleanest models in Britain pay no annual Vehicle Excise Duty.

 From the XE's launch until 2017 the petrol four-cylinders were from Ford's family of "EcoBoost" engines.
 New Ingenium petrol engines replaced the Ford units beginning in the 2018 model year.

 From the XE's launch until 2019 the petrol V6 was from Jaguar's family of AJ-V8 engines.
-And, after 2019 the V6 engine was no longer offered.
+After 2019, the V6 engine was no longer offered.

+In late 2020, mild hybrid options were announced, as modifications to the Ingenium 2.0L engines with an additional 48 Volt belt alternator starter system.

 Design

 Exterior

 Ian Callum designed the XE's exterior.
 The construction features bonded and riveted aluminium construction, with bolt-on front and rear crash structure and key body panels to simplify repair and decrease insurance costs.
 In the event of a collision with a pedestrian, the active bonnet pops up to provide additional protection.

 The exterior design has a drag co-efficient of 0.26.

+In 2019, the XE was facelifted, bringing updates to the exterior as well as the interior.